Gospel (Cycle A): Matthew 2:13-15, 19-23

 The opening and closing scenes also had parallels: 1) the appearance of the angel in Joseph's dream, 2) Joseph's response, and 3) a quote from Scripture.
 The angel presented God's message to a righteous man.
 Joseph, husband to Mary, received the message and moved, just like his famous name's sake.
 Joseph, the son of Jacob, entered Egypt under force and rose to prominence with his ability to interpret dreams.
 His remains returned with the people in the Exodus.
 In 2:15, Matthew quoted Isaiah 11:1: a "son" that referred to Joseph's spiritual progeny, the people of Israel.
 Thus, Matthew connected Jesus to the Exodus as the one who would represent the people, and foreshadowed his personal exodus for Israel on the cross.

 The quote in 2:23 presented some problems, however.
 As mentioned in the notes above, no such verse existed in the Hebrew scriptures.
-Possibly, Matthew had a word play in mind between the town "Nazareth" and the Hebrew word "nazir," meaning "concentrated to God."
+Possibly, Matthew had a word play in mind between the town "Nazareth" and the Hebrew word "nazir," meaning "consecrated to God."
 Samuel (1 Samuel 1) was the prime example of a nazir, one whose life was given to God from birth.

 Other themes foreshadowed the ministry and life of Jesus.
 As the family lived on the move, so did Jesus in his adult ministry.
 Just as the family faced the threat of violence, so did Jesus in his visit to Jerusalem.
 This mobility and life under threat were God's will, just as the angel revealed and Scripture confirmed.